 To build a network of scholars who will lead the next generation of research in this area

-The next course will be held from July 10-14, 2023, on Harvard University's Campus in Cambridge, MA.
+The last course was held from July 10-14, 2023, on Harvard University's Campus in Cambridge, MA.
 We plan to host the course every July.
 As a collaboration between the Harvard T.H.
 Chan School of Public Health and the Department of Behavioural Science and Health at UCL, the course will rotate between the two institutions every year.
 This rotating model will allow the short course to have a more global reach and will assist in building an international community interested in and committed to building the science around linkages between emotional well-being and physical health outcomes.
 In addition, it will allow course organizers to maximally utilize academic and human resources from both institutions.